Master of Science in Chemistry

 On this page:

-In order to qualify for the Master of Science degree, candidates must fulfill the requirements of the Graduate School, complete 18 credit hours of course work and a minimum of 12 credit hours of thesis research, submit an acceptable thesis, and pass a written or an oral examination.
-Students will normally concentrate in one of the following areas: analytical, environmental, inorganic, organic, physical or polymer chemistry, or chemical education.
+To qualify for the Master of Science degree, you must fulfill the requirements of the Graduate School, complete 18 credit hours of course work and a minimum of 12 credit hours of thesis research, submit an acceptable thesis, and pass a written or an oral examination.
+You will also choose a research concentration.

-View Master of Science in Chemistry program information and degree requirements in the University Catalog.
+View the Master of Science in Chemistry program information and degree requirements in the Academic Catalog.

-To apply to the Chemistry Graduate Program, follow the process on the Wright State Graduate School page.
-A graduate student that applies for admittance to the Chemistry - Master of Science Program is automatically in consideration for a Department of Chemistry Graduate Teaching Assistantship.
+To apply to the chemistry graduate program, follow the process on the Wright State Graduate School page.
+If you apply for admittance to the chemistry Master of Science program, you are automatically considered for a graduate teaching assistantship.

-M.S.
-Graduate students begin the program by taking courses in Chemistry much as they did as undergraduates.
-Students complete their studies by presenting a thesis describing their own research, which contributes to the body of new knowledge in chemistry.
-The program takes approximately two years of work, and while you are taking courses, usually you will be serving as a teaching assistant for undergraduate courses.
+You will begin the program by taking courses in chemistry, much as you did as an undergraduate.
+Complete your studies by presenting a thesis describing your own research, which contributes to the body of new knowledge in chemistry.
+The program takes approximately two years of work.
+While you are taking courses, you will normally be serving as a teaching assistant for undergraduate courses.

-In order to meet the minimum requirements for admission to the graduate program in chemistry, applicants must fulfill the requirements for admission established by the Graduate School.
-In addition, applicants must have completed most of the requirements of a BS Chemistry degree, which includes one academic year of general chemistry, organic chemistry, physics and physical chemistry with associated laboratories as well as one year of calculus, additional courses in quantitative analytical chemistry, instrumental analytical chemistry with laboratories and inorganic chemistry.
-Students who do not meet these requirements will be asked to do some remedial work in addition to fulfilling the usual graduate degree requirements.
+To meet the minimum requirements for admission to the graduate program in chemistry, you must fulfill the requirements for admission established by the Graduate School.
+In addition, you must have completed most of the requirements of a bachelor’s degree in chemistry, which includes one academic year of general chemistry, organic chemistry, physics and physical chemistry with associated laboratories, as well as one year of calculus, additional courses in quantitative analytical chemistry, instrumental analytical chemistry with laboratories, and inorganic chemistry.
+If you do not meet these requirements, you will be asked to do some remedial work in addition to fulfilling the usual graduate degree requirements.
 Deficiencies in instrumental analysis and inorganic chemistry may be removed with graduate credits toward the degree.
-Ideally, physical chemistry deficiencies should be removed before applying to our program.
+Ideally, physical chemistry deficiencies should be removed before applying to this program.

-Additional information about the Department of Chemistry's Graduate Studies is available by completing the Information Request Form.
+Additional information about graduate studies in chemistry is available by completing the information request form.

 Please send me information and application forms for graduate study in chemistry at Wright State University.